 Prerequisite: none Grade Levels: 9, 10, 11, 12 Credit: 1/2 unit - one semester Purpose Statement: Students will examine the fundamental building blocks of geography, as well as explore the physical and cultural geographic aspects of the U.S. and Canada, Latin America, and Europe.
 1. Students will analyze the concepts of physical geography.
 2. Students will examine the facets of human geography.
 3. Students will apply the concepts of physical geography to the U.S. and Canada, Latin American, and Europe.
-4. Students will apply the concepts of human geography to the U.S. and Canada, Latin America, and Europe.
+4. Students will apply the concepts of human geography to the U.S. and Canada, Latin American, and Europe.
 5. Students will understand basic map and reading skills as they relate to geography.
 WORLD GEOGRAPHY 2 Prerequisite: None.
 World Geography 1 is suggested, but not required Grade Levels: 9, 10, 11, 12 Credit: 1/2 unit - one semester Purpose Statement: Students will review the fundamental building blocks of geography as well as analyze the physical and cultural geographic aspects of Asia, the Middle East, Africa, and Australia and Oceania.
-1. Students will review the concepts of physical and human geography.
-2. Students will apply the concepts of physical geography to Asia, the Middle East, Africa, and Australia and Oceania.
-3. Students will apply the concepts of human geography to Asia, the Middle East, Africa, and Australia and Oceania.
-4. Students will understand key map and reading skills that apply to World Geography.
+Students will review the concepts of physical and human geography.
+Students will apply the concepts of physical geography to Asia, the Middle East, Africa, and Australia and Oceania.
+Students will apply the concepts of human geography to Asia, the Middle East, Africa, and Australia and Oceania.
+Students will apply the concepts of human geography to Asia, the Middle East, Africa, and Australia and Oceania.
+Students will understand key map and reading skills that apply to World Geography.
 WORLD HISTORY Prerequisite: None Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters Purpose Statement: When taking World History, students learn, study, and research the similarities and differences between the past and present.
 By taking this course students will understand how the history of the world has developed and changed over time.
 1. Students will study the early river valley civilizations of the world.
 2. Students will study the impact of Greek and Roman culture on world society.
 3. Students will study the effects of the Middle Ages in Europe, the Middle East, Asia, and Africa.
-4. Students will study the French Revolution and the Napoleonic Era and analyze how these events changed history.
-6. Students will study the origins of communism and its impact on the country of Russia.
+4. Students will learn about the Renaissance, Reformation, and Age of Discovery.
+5. Students will study the origins of communism and its impact on the country of Russia.
 7. Students will study Chinese history from ancient times to the present.
 8. Students will study the Middle East from the Ottoman Empire to the modern age.
-AMERICAN GOVERNMENT and CIVICS Prerequisite: None Grade Levels: 9, 10 Credit: 1/2 unit - one semester Purpose Statement: Students will examine the basics of federal, state and local government.
-Students will also become aware of their responsibilities as citizens of the United States and the guardians of the ideals of the Constitution.
-1.Students will identify the roles and structures of the three branches of US government.
-Open to 11, 12 grade levels when still needing American Government and Civics credit Students will understand the process of campaigns, elections and political parties in the US Students will distinguish between local, state, and federal government structures Students will demonstrate recognize their constitutional rights.
+AMERICAN GOVERNMENT and CIV /ICS Prereauisite: None Purpose Statement: Students will examine the basics of federal, state and